 Arrangements for the baptism of a child must be made directly with the priest, Father Kosmas.
-If at all possible, you should come to the church and discuss this with him face to face after one of the services.
-If you live a long way from Rugby, or want to make a preliminary enquiry, please email him: please state clearly your name, the child’s name and age, and your preferred date for the baptism.
+While our church is closed for regular services, please email Father Kosmas, clearly stating your name, the child’s name and age, and your preferred date for the baptism.
 Unless there are exceptional circumstances, you should give at least three weeks’ notice of your preferred date.

 Father Kosmas will discuss all the arrangements with you and will give you a written confirmation of the date and time.
 Please wait for this confirmation before making any other arrangements such as telling your family and friends, booking a venue for a baptism party, etc.

 The Church does not ‘sell’ sacraments, so no specific fee is charged by the priest to perform the baptism.
 The Archdiocese makes a charge to issue a Certificate of Baptism: a fee of £60 is payable.
-If your family would find it difficult to pay this, please speak to Father Kosmas: we do not want any child to go unbaptised, or for their baptism to be delayed because of cost.
+If your family would find it difficult to pay this, please speak to Father Kosmas: we do not want any child to go unbaptized, or for their baptism to be delayed because of cost.